 While 12% of the corpus are white, the vast majority of the respondents are descendants of immigrants and belong to racial minorities.
-The selection of the interviewees was thus done in part by name, being recommended by acquaintances.
-Certain groups end up being over-represented, such as descendants of North Africans (59% of the respondents) or people who identify as Muslims (47% of the respondents).
+The selection of the interviewees was thus done in part by name, being recommended by acquaintances who knew their first names.
+Certain groups end up being over-represented, such as descendants of North Africans (59% of the respondents) or people who identify themselves as Muslims (47% of the respondents).
 The number of "no religion" (declared atheists or agnostics) is consequently relatively low in the corpus.
 While a stronger religiosity among French racial minorities has been noted, especially among the younger generations, this is accentuated in our research.